SteelCompendium/data-gen/Ancestries/Human.md

 # Detect The Supernatural

 As a maneuver, you open your awareness to detect supernatural creatures and phenomena.
-Until the end of your next turn, you know the location of any supernatural object, Undead, Construct, or creature from another plane of existence within 5 squares of you, even if you don’t have line of effect to them.
-You know if you’re detecting an item or a creature, and you know if a creature is Undead, a Construct, or from another plane of existence.
+Until the end of your next turn, you know the location of any supernatural object, Undead, Construct, or creature from another plane of existence within 5 squares of you, even if you don't have line of effect to them.
+You know if you're detecting an item or a creature, and you know if a creature is Undead, a Construct, or from another plane of existence.

 # Resist The Supernatural